 The Bombardier Global 7000 is the fourth release from the brand, promising an upgraded and elevated private jet in every sense.
 Thought to be one of the most capable—and expensive—private jets in the air, it’s got an incredibly long range and is capable of flying non-stop for distances like those Sydney and San Francisco or New York and Dubai.

 It’s one with a slightly different color palette to most private jets, offering a range of white and burgundy shades rather than the traditional cream.
 Those looking to buy one can customize from top to bottom, with each plane holding space for up to 19 passengers.

 Boeing Business Jet 2 – $75 million

 Most Boeing Business Jet 2s are designed to fit between 25 – 50 people, and each one comes with an estimated charter cost of 16,000 USD per hour.
 Initially designed as a commercial aircraft, these private jets come with an industry-leading range, making them suitable for longer journeys across the world.

-It’s also home to one of the advanced flight management systems in the world—promising not just a pretty face but also a safer than ever journey.
+It’s also home to one of the most advanced flight management systems in the world—promising not just a pretty face but also a safer than ever journey.
 Each one can be personalized before it’s purchased to a select taste, otherwise chartered ones come with the usual classy neutral color palette.

 Boeing 737 – $80 million

 The Boeing 737 is a Boeing Business Jet with a difference—it’s one that doesn’t go out of its way to be flashy, instead preferring to stick to traditional interiors, privatized.
 Each of these private jets comes with everything you need for a journey through the skies, including an office, bedroom, shower, dining facilities, entertainment areas, and more.

 To the untrained eye, this looks just like any commercial plane, but spacious rooms, subtle lighting designed to combat jet lag, and wide, leather armchairs ensure an experience like no other.
 Instead of standard plane seats, these are lined with soft sofas and plump cushions, which means window seats all around.

 Airbus ACJ 319 Neo – $100 million